hmunjuluri05/rag-ingestion-api/JIRA_STORIES.md

 - This scope assumes existing infrastructure (AKS, GKE, Redis, MongoDB, API framework) is already in place
 - MongoDB connection settings already exist - no need to recreate them
 - Story 1 focuses only on Object Storage setup (Azure Blob and GCS buckets)
-- MongoDB chunk storage implementation moved to Story 4 (Task Processing Layer) where it's used
+- MongoDB chunk storage implementation in Story 4 (Task Processing Layer) where it's used
-- Chunk Pydantic models moved to Story 3 (Chunking Layer) where they're created
+- Chunk Pydantic models in Story 3 (Chunking Layer) where they're created
+- Custom exception classes in Story 4 (Task Processing Layer) where they're used
+- End-to-end integration tests in Story 5 (API Layer) where they test the complete flow
-- Azure Document Intelligence removed from MVP - moved to backlog (Story 8)
+- Azure Document Intelligence removed from MVP - moved to backlog (Story 7)
 - Each story includes all models, configuration, implementation, tests, and documentation for that layer
+- Testing is integrated into each story's Definition of Done (no separate testing story)
 - Focus is on enhancing existing v1/ingestion API (no v2 needed since v1 has no users)
 - Hybrid storage provides significant cost savings (74%) vs MongoDB-only approach